wanyuac/GeneMates/README.md

 - *ringPlotPAM*: makes a ring plot to show presence-absence of genotypes and allelic co-occurrence.
 - *heatMapPAM*: an expansion of ggtree's gheatmap function for displaying an allelic PAM.
 - *drawHeatMap*: a generic function creating a heat map for a given variable.
-- *compPvalues*: draws a scatter plot and histograms to compare p-values from LMMs and PLMs.
+- *comparePvalues*: draws a scatter plot and histograms to compare p-values from LMMs and PLMs.
 - *showGeneContent*: draws a bubble plot and two bar plots to summarise gene and allele frequencies.

 ### <a name = "helpers">3.8.
 Helper functions</a>